bolaolaide/de-roadmap/README.md

 **Hadoop is treated as legacy.** You learn the concepts (HDFS, MapReduce) to understand *why* Spark exists — then move immediately to Object Storage (S3/ADLS), which is what you'll actually use.

-**Kafka is in Phase 6, not Phase 2.** Streaming is Hard Mode.
+**Kafka is in Phase 6.** Streaming is Hard Mode.
 Engineers who learn Kafka before they understand idempotent batch pipelines always struggle.
 Batch first, streaming second.

 **One cloud, not three.** Learning Azure, AWS, and GCP simultaneously leads to shallow knowledge in all three.
 Pick one, go deep.
 A second cloud takes weeks once you know one well — the concepts transfer.